WHaverals/IntroDH-Fall2024/acknowledgements.md

 - Karsdorp, Folgert, et al. _Humanities Data Analysis.
 Case Studies with Python_.
 Princeton University Press, 2021.
 - Croxall, Brian, and Diane K. Jakacki (editors). _What We Teach When We Teach DH: Digital Humanities in the Classroom_.
 University of Minnesota Press, 2023.

-Also a huge shout out to [my colleagues at the CDH](https://cdh.princeton.edu/people/staff/) for their support, answering my (many, many) questions, inspiring chats, and just being all-around awesome.
-Thanks to my friends at [ACDC](https://www.uantwerpen.be/en/research-groups/digitalhumanities/) for reviewing prior versions of this syllabus and providing valuable feedback.
+Also a huge shout out to [my friends at the CDH](https://cdh.princeton.edu/people/staff/) for their support, answering my (many, many) questions, inspiring chats, and just being all-around awesome.
+Thanks also to my friends at [ACDC](https://www.uantwerpen.be/en/research-groups/digitalhumanities/) for reviewing prior versions of this syllabus and providing valuable feedback.

 ## About this Website